This is part of a series of posts from my quest to run a half marathon in all 50 states. South Carolina was my 4th state.

 At this point, I still hadn’t set the goal of running a half marathon in all 50 states.
-My husband and I got a good deal on a place to stay in Kiawah Island, South Carolina, so we decided to go.
-Of course, I checked to see if there were going to be any half marathons in the area when we’d be there, and there was, so I signed up for the Kiawah Island Half Marathon.
+The whole reason I was going to Kiawah Island in the first place is because I got a good deal on a place to stay on a condo in the golf course community of Kiawah Island, South Carolina.
+Of course, I checked to see if there were going to be any half marathons in the area when we’d be there, and (surprise!) there was, so I signed up for the 2004 Kiawah Island Half Marathon.

 I knew someone who had ran this race and she said she set a personal record (PR) on the course, so I was excited about the possibility of that for myself.
 I knew it would be pancake flat and the weather would most likely be good since it was in early December.
 The biggest unknown factor was the wind, since the course is notorious for strong winds.
 The winds that day turned out to be extremely brutal, up to 20 mph that morning.

 The race course went primarily past huge beach houses in private neighborhoods and was extremely flat.
 Despite the extremely strong winds, I still set a PR (personal record), breaking the 2 hour barrier that plagues so many runners who want to finish under that time.
 When I ran it in 2004, there were an estimated 1200 people running the marathon and 2300 running the half marathon.

 My finish time for the Kiawah Island Half Marathon was 1:58:54.